lizagit/TestPullRequest/README.md

 [Good first issues](https://goodfirstissues.com/ "Good First Issues") <br/>
 [Github Education pack](https://education.github.com/pack "Github Education Pack") <br/>
 [Open Source for beginners](https://github.com/MunGell/awesome-for-beginners "Open Source for beginners") <br/>

+Do you have any good resource that could complement this?
+Do a pull request!